 Time and time again I am discovering that if we wait long enough—underneath the appearances—there is a story.
 There is almost always a story.
 So many times I have judged another’s behavior, reacting from my assumptions, sometimes even feeling a need to point out the error of their ways and then saying things I have later regretted.
 Yet, when I think about the times I have behaved badly—often when I am exhausted or worried or just being neurotic about something—how grateful I am when someone has the kindness and insight to just step back, be patient, and give me some slack.
 Meeting negativity with kindness, even if we don’t know the underlying story but just assume there probably is one, helps everyone.

 During the flight on my way back home, I encountered a rude and irritable stewardess.
 My companion sitting next to me was outraged and said indignantly, “Damnation; this is uncalled for.
 How did they hire such a vile person?
 I’m going to report her.”
 Other passengers also looked ready to kill her.

 “I’ll bet there’s a story there.
-Let’s mess with her by being really nice.”
+Let’s mess with her by being really nice,” I finally replied.
 As we were sitting in bulkhead seats, it was easy to observe and interact a lot with her.
-Shamelessly eavesdropping, we heard her telling another flight attendant that a guy she had thought was the love of her life had just jilted her.
-Well, bingo…there it is, I thought.
+Shamelessly eavesdropping, we heard her telling another flight attendant that a guy she had thought was the love of her life had just jilted her for another woman.
+Well, bam…there it is, I thought.
 Soon she was hanging out with us.
 Even joking a little.
-Then a smile appeared and she headed down the aisle with her tray of water and peanuts.
+Then a smile appeared, and she headed down the aisle with her tray of water and peanuts.